Elmer Diktonius

 Elmer Rafael Diktonius (20 January 1896 – 23 September 1961) was a Finnish poet and composer, who wrote in both Swedish and in Finnish.

-He was born in Helsinki.
+He was born in Helsinki and studied at the Helsinki Music Institute.
+He undertook several study trips abroad, including to France and England in 1921–22, Paris in 1925–27, and Prague in 1934.
 In 1922, he established an avant-garde magazine, Ultra, which had Finnish and Swedish editions.
 He was also involved in the establishment of another avant-garde magazine Quosego.
+In addition to his editorial work, he was a literary and music critic for numerous publications, including Arbetarbladet, Elanto, Suomen Sosialidemokraatti, Nya Argus, and the Malmö-based Arbetet.
+He was a board member of the Society of Swedish Authors in Finland from 1927, and served as its vice-chairman between 1937 and 1944.
 He mainly lived in Tuomistonoja of the Röykkä village.

 Diktonius died in Kauniainen, and is buried in the Hietaniemi Cemetery in Helsinki.

+Private life

+Dikotnius was the son of August Viktor Diktonius and Adelaide Maria Rosalie Malmström.
+He was married twice; first to Meri Rigmor Marttinen from 1923 until their divorce in 1926, and second to Anna-Leena Jäykkä from 1929.